RemoteXY/RemoteXY-Arduino-library/README.txt

+Library version: 2.3.4

-This library for Arduino is part of a large RemoteXY project.
+This code is the library for Arduino IDE.
+The library is part of the RemoteXY project.
-RemoteXY allows you to control your device using an Android or iOS smartphone using Bluetooth, WiFi, Ethernet, Cloud.
+RemoteXY allows you to control your device using an Android or iOS smartphone.
+There are Bluetooth, WiFi, Ethernet or Cloud server can be used for connection.

-Go to website for more details http://remotexy.com/
+For more details and make GUI go to website http://remotexy.com/